⬇️ SCROLL DOWN TO SIGN UP FOR THE JACK PAUL PICKLEBALL OPEN ⬇️

 Unfortunately, the current cancer treatments failed Jack, and he passed away on February 16th, 2024.

-Ultimately, Jack's battle ended as the result of graft versus host disease (GvHD).
+Jack's battle ended as the result of graft versus host disease (GvHD).
 We are working with the Morgan Adams Foundation to understand GvHD better.
-Your donation will help us fund a research program to help prevent GvHD.
+Your donation helps us fund a research program to better understand how to prevent GvHD.

 100% of your donation will go directly to this research project.